Unkn0wnCat/adapta-gtk-theme/README.md

 -----------
  * Reverted all changes to 3.94.0.x.

-Before using Adapta
+Before using Kdapta
 -------------------

 #### Typography

-Adapta strongly depends on Material Design resources, especially its **fonts**.
+Kdapta strongly depends on Material Design resources, especially its **fonts**.

  1. [**Roboto**](https://fonts.google.com/specimen/Roboto)
    - Very famous as the default truetype font in Android (English ver.).
    - Multilingual support is not good.
-   - Weight used in Adapta: 300, 400, 500, 700
+   - Weight used in Kdapta: 300, 400, 500, 700

  2. [**Noto Sans**](https://fonts.google.com/specimen/Noto+Sans)
    - Noto (NO TOfu) sans-serif truetype/opentype font covers a lot of languages.
    - Developed by Monotype and Adobe.
-   - Weight used in Adapta: 400, (500), 700
+   - Weight used in Kdapta: 400, (500), 700

 | |Primary|Secondary|Fallback|
 |:-----:|:-----:|:-----:|:-----:|